Daniel212alloy/homelab-infrastructure/README.md

-# 🧪 Homelab Infrastructure
+# 🚀 Homelab Infrastructure

-Documentation and configuration of my personal homelab used for hands-on learning in SysAdmin and DevOps.
+A comprehensive documentation of my personal IT infrastructure, focusing on server administration, networking, and self-hosted services.
+This repository serves as a technical log for configurations and real-world problem-solving.

 ## 🔧 Tech Stack
 - Linux Server (Debian, Ubuntu, CentOS, Rocky Linux)